snowdriftcoop/snowdrift/dev-tools/README.md

 ### Execution Notes

-* We highly recommend adding the absolute path to dev-tools to your PATH variable, such as by editing ~/.bash_profile.
-This way, you may simply run `foo [command]` instead of `dev-tools/foo [command]`.
+* We recommend adding the absolute path to dev-tools to your PATH variable, such as by editing ~/.bash_profile.
+This way, you may simply run `foo [args]` instead of `dev-tools/foo [args]`.

 ## Tools